accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 __Object/Block Storage__

   * [Ceph](https://www.ssrc.ucsc.edu/pub/weil-osdi06.html) for distributed block storage and object storage (and CephFS for distributed filesystem).
 Ceph made opensource scale-out storage possible, and [dominated](https://ubuntu.com/blog/openstack-storage) in OpenStack ecosystem.
 It features in CRUSH map to save metadata by hash-based placement.
 It converges all object/block/file serving in one system.
 Node metadata is managed by a Paxos quorum (Consistent Core) to achieve all CAP.
 Ceph stripes objects and update in-place, which yet introduced single node transaction.
-Ceph later built [BlueStore](https://mp.weixin.qq.com/s/dT4mr5iKnQi9-NEvGhI7Pg) that [customized](https://www.pdl.cmu.edu/PDL-FTP/Storage/ceph-exp-sosp19.pdf) filesystem, optimized for SSD, and solved the double-write problem.
+Ceph later built [BlueStore](https://mp.weixin.qq.com/s/dT4mr5iKnQi9-NEvGhI7Pg) that [customized](https://www.pdl.cmu.edu/PDL-FTP/Storage/ceph-exp-sosp19.pdf) filesystem, optimized for SSD, and solved the [double-write problem](http://accelazh.github.io/ceph/Ceph-Blue-Store-And-Double-Write-Issues).
+The double-write issues is solved by separating metadata (delegated to RocksDB), and key/value data (like [Wisckey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf)); and big writes become append-only, small overwrites are merged to WAL (write-ahead logging).

   * [Azure Storage](https://azure.microsoft.com/en-us/blog/sosp-paper-windows-azure-storage-a-highly-available-cloud-storage-service-with-strong-consistency/) for industry level public cloud storage infrastructure.
 It is built on Stream layer, which a distributed append-only filesystem; and uses Table layer, which implements scale-out table schema, to support VM disk pages, object storage, message queue.
 Append-only simplifies update management but gets more challenge in Garbage Collection (GC).
-The contemporary [AWS S3](https://stackoverflow.com/questions/564223/amazon-s3-architecture) seems instead follow Dynamo, that is update in-place and shards by consistent hashing.
+The contemporary [AWS S3](https://stackoverflow.com/questions/564223/amazon-s3-architecture) seems instead follows Dynamo, that is update in-place and shards by consistent hashing.
+For converging object/block/file converged, [Nutanix](https://www.nutanix.com/hyperconverged-infrastructure) shares similar thought to run storage and VM on one node (unlike remotely attached SAN/NAS).

   * [Tectonic](https://www.usenix.org/conference/fast21/presentation/pan) is similar with Azure Storage.
 It hash partitions metadata to scale-out.
 It employs [Copyset Placement](http://www.stanford.edu/~skatti/pubs/usenix13-copysets.pdf).
-It consolidates Facebook Haystack/F4 (Object storage) and Data Warehouse, and introduced much multi-tenancy and resource throttling.
+It consolidates Facebook Haystack/F4 (Object storage) and Data Warehouse, and introduced much multitenancy and resource throttling.
+Another feature of Tectonic is to decouple common background jobs, e.g. data repair, migration, GC, node health, from metadata store, into background services.
+[TiDB](https://docs.pingcap.com/tidb/dev/tidb-architecture) shares similar thought if would have moved Placement Driver out of metadata server.

   * [XtremIO](https://www.youtube.com/watch?v=lIIwbd5J7bE) to build full-flash block storage array with an innovative content-based hashing.
 The data placement is decided by content hash, thus deduplication is naturally supported.
 Though accesses are randomized, they run on flash.
 Write is acked after two copies in memory.
-Other contemporaries are [SolidFire](https://www.youtube.com/watch?v=AeaGCeJfNBg), which is also scale-out; and [Pure Storage](https://www.purestorage.com/products.html), which is scale-up and uses a dual-controller sharing disks.
+Other contemporaries include [SolidFire](https://www.youtube.com/watch?v=AeaGCeJfNBg), which is also scale-out; and [Pure Storage](https://www.purestorage.com/products.html), which is scale-up and uses a dual-controller sharing disks.

 __Data deduplication__